$1,500 Sign-on Bonus

 You will also have the opportunity utilize our self-scheduling tool for shift and weekend coverage.
 Enjoy an 18%-night shift differential when applicable and a flat rate $1/hour weekend shift differential.

 Banner Baywood Medical Center is a 332-bed hospital serving the health care needs of the dynamic and growing East Valley communities of metropolitan Phoenix, Arizona.
 We provide complete acute care services including cancer, stroke, women's health, rehabilitation, emergency medicine and surgery.
 In addition, our orthopedic unit has earned repeated recognition as having one of the Top 100 Orthopaedic Programs in the U.S. by The Health Network and HCIA, Inc.

-1. Provides assistance in activities of daily living and completes necessary tasks to promote patient health, including assisting patients with basic hygiene needs, maintaining an optimum level of mobility and providing assistance with nutritional intake as needed.
+1. Provides assistance in activities of daily living and completes necessary tasks to promote patient health, including assisting patients with basic hygiene needs, maintaining an optimum level of mobility and assisting patients with nutritional intake, as needed.

 2. Collects patient specimens and data, including vital signs, input/output and other delegated measurements in accordance with unit/facility policy and standards of care.
 Documents objective data and routine aspects of patient care.
 Assists in the transportation of patient specimens.

 3. Recognizes and reports abnormalities and/or changes in the patient's health status and responses to treatment to a licensed professional.
 Promotes continuity of care by accurately and completely communicating to other caregivers the status of patients for which care is provided.

 4. Performs procedures and uses equipment as delegated by a licensed professional, consistent with demonstrated competencies and state scope of practice; procedures may include blood draws, foley catheter removal, EKGs, and EKG monitoring.
 Provides necessary supplies, support and assistance to medical staff and patients for unit specific procedures, under the direct supervision of a licensed professional.